grincc/agenda/notes/2022-12-06-community-meeting-notes.md

 Brief summary from forum discussions:

-not everything is included
+not everything is included.

   __Question for all CC members__: Does anyone want to leave?

   __Vote__: Should a groundskeeper be added as a keyholder and be responsible for drafting all transactions ? inline with this proposal [here:](https://github.com/grincc/agenda/issues/72#issuecomment-1321260181 )

   __Agenda__: Community Council (CC), 22 November 2022 #72 (comment)

-  __Vote__: Should the limit to send a transaction from an approved funding request be 24 or 48 hours
+  __Vote__: Should the limit to send a transaction from an approved funding request be 24 or 48 hours?

    __Discussion__ : If a grounds keeper is not added as a key holder, then who's responsibility will it be for drafting transactions ?